This updated article was originally published on 2022-06-04.

-Today I approach the question of which Linux distro – Debian vs Ubuntu Server – to deploy on servers?
+Today, I approach the question of which Linux distro – Debian vs Ubuntu Server – to deploy on servers?
 I’ve setup and deployed tons of Linux servers over the years.
-Many of the servers I deploy are on very small / inexpensive cloud instances – servers with 1 to 2GB of system memory – which weighs heavily into my short list of reasons why I prefer to deploy Debian as my distro of choice on new servers.
+Many of the servers I deploy are on very small / inexpensive cloud instances – servers with 1 to 2GB of system memory – which weighs heavily into my short list of reasons why I prefer to deploy Debian as my Linux distro of choice on new servers.

 Valid Reasons To Choose Ubuntu